pgebhardt/pyfdtd/docs/tutorial.rst

 Adding a sources
 ================

-To add a source to our domain we first need a function to discribe the field.
+To add a source to our domain we first need a function to discribe the current density.
+As we know current densities are the sources of EM waves.
+So the value oure source function returns is messured in A/m^2.
 In this example we use a sinoudial modulated gaussian pulse::

    def source_function(t):